355th Infantry Regiment (United States)

-The 355th Infantry Regiment is an infantry regiment of the United States Army.
-The 1st battalion of the regiment is still an active unit of the United States Army Reserve.
+The 355th Infantry Regiment (currently designated the 355th Regiment) is an infantry regiment of the United States Army.
+The 1st Battalion of the regiment an active unit of the United States Army Reserve.

 History

+World War I

-The 355th Infantry was constituted on 5 August 1917 in the National Army and assigned to the 89th Division, which was organized under the provisions of the draft law of May 1917.
+The 355th Infantry was constituted on 5 August 1917 in the National Army and assigned to the 89th Division, which was organized under the provisions of the Selective Service Act of 1917.
 The unit was organized 27 August 1917 at Camp Funston, Kansas.
-The enlisted men mostly came from the state of Nebraska, junior officers generally from Kansas, Missouri, and Colorado, and the senior officers from the Regular Army.
+The enlisted men mostly came from the state of Nebraska, the junior officers that were members of the Officers' Reserve Corps or graduates of the First Officers' Training Camp at Fort Riley, Kansas, were generally from Kansas, Missouri, and Colorado, while the senior officers were from the Regular Army.
 The soldiers drilled ceaselessly over the next eight months despite a lack of adequate equipment, dreadful living conditions, and outbreaks of disease in the camps.